Data Warehouse vs. Data Lake vs. Data Lakehouse: Which Is Better for Your Business?

 Data lake tools

-The following is a list of some popular data lake tools:
+The following is a list of some popular data lake tools and technologies:

 Azure Data Lake Storage